newLEGACYinc/newLEGACYinc-app/Privacy Policy.md

 ## Preamble

 I'm not a lawyer.
-Fortunately, I don't collect any personally information about my users, so this Privacy Policy should be quite brief.
+Fortunately, I don't collect any personal information about my users, so this Privacy Policy should be quite brief.

 However, just to be clear: "the application" will refer to the newLEGACYinc app for android and other mobile platforms.
 "The server" will refer to the newLEGACYinc app server which powers the newLEGACYinc applications.